 Fentanyl’s path of death and destruction

-Fentanyl is a prescription drug and its misuse represents a growing public health crisis in some parts of our country.
-Reports of misuse and overdose deaths occur at regular intervals, with British Columbia declaring a public health emergency after overdoses killed 200 people in the first three months of 2016.1 Between 2009 and 2014, there were at least 655 fentanyl-related deaths in Canada, with an average of one death every three days – and this figure is probably an underestimate.2 During this period, the number of fentanyl-related deaths increased close to 7-fold in BC and 20-fold in Alberta, while in Ontario and Quebec the rates increased by 1.7-times and more than two-times, respectively.2 Many of these victims, however, were not hard-core users but recreational users who did not recognize the drowsiness, difficulty breathing and slowed heartbeat that occur with fentanyl overdose.3 The vast majority (73%) of study participants that tested positive for fentanyl did not report its use, indicating that many recreational drug users may be unknowingly exposed to fentanyl.4
+Fentanyl is a prescription drug and its use represents a growing public health crisis in some parts of our country.
+Reports of use and overdose deaths occur at regular intervals, with British Columbia declaring a public health emergency after overdoses killed 200 people in the first three months of 2016.1 Between 2009 and 2014, there were at least 655 fentanyl-related deaths in Canada, with an average of one death every three days – and this figure is probably an underestimate.2 During this period, the number of fentanyl-related deaths increased close to 7-fold in BC and 20-fold in Alberta, while in Ontario and Quebec the rates increased by 1.7-times and more than two-times, respectively.2 Many of these victims, however, were not people who use substances in a problematic way but people who occasionally use substances who did not recognize the drowsiness, difficulty breathing and slowed heartbeat that occur with fentanyl overdose.3 The vast majority (73%) of study participants that tested positive for fentanyl did not report its use, indicating that many people who occasionally use substances may be unknowingly exposed to fentanyl.4

-In the United States, fentanyl overdose deaths (47,055 people in 2014 or 125 Americans every day) are reaching levels similar to the number of HIV-related deaths reported at the peak of that epidemic.5 The US Centers for Disease Control and Prevention (CDC) estimates that for every overdose death, there are 10 treatment admissions for abuse, 32 emergency department visits for misuse or abuse, 130 people who abuse or are dependent and 825 non-medical users.6
+In the United States, fentanyl overdose deaths (47,055 people in 2014 or 125 Americans every day) are reaching levels similar to the number of HIV-related deaths reported at the peak of that epidemic.5 The US Centers for Disease Control and Prevention (CDC) estimates that for every overdose death, there are 10 treatment admissions for use, 32 emergency department visits for substance use, 130 people who have substance use disorder and 825 people who occasionally use substances.6

 Whether these approaches will be sufficient remains to be seen.
 What is clear, however, is that Canada’s ongoing opioid crisis requires immediate and collective action aimed at reducing harm through a public health approach.